verbb/formie/docs/frontend/frontend-assets.md

 These packages generally give you two approaches:

-- server-rendered forms, where Formie still owns the rendered HTML and browser behavior
+- server-rendered forms, where Formie still owns the rendered HTML and browser behaviour
 - client-rendered forms, where your framework takes over the rendered UI while Formie still provides the form definition and submission flow

 ### React